aryanvx/portfolio/README.md

 # Portfolio Website

 ## Overview
 This is my personal portfolio website.
 I built it as a static site to share my projects, achievements, and information about myself.
-I used vanilla HTML, CSS, and JavaScript to keep things simple and clean while still following modern web design practices.
+I used vanilla HTML, CSS, and JavaScript to keep things simple and clean while still attemtping to follow modern web design practices.

 ## User Preferences
 Mostly used simple, everyday language.

 ## System Architecture